 “There are different layers to that question.
 I think that in terms of what they see, there is the melodrama that we share, that passion and that deep knowledge through simple lyrics, and Mexico is a country that enjoys soap operas and enjoys crisis in day to day life.
 So I guess we share that and then I guess there is a deeper connection for second generation Mexicans living in the US.
 We share the aesthetic, the look, and we also share the migration thing, elements in Morrissey’s lyrics that can be understood in the context of moving from Mexico to the States.”

-Three years ago (and two years after I emigrated from the UK), Mexrissey came to Australia for the first time, bringing their utterly joyous translation to the Sydney Festival for a headline show at the Enmore Theatre.
+Two years almost to the day after I emigrated from the UK, Mexrissey came to Australia for the first time, bringing their utterly joyous translation to the 2016 Sydney Festival for a headline show at the Enmore Theatre.
 With its handsome palladium style façade, the Enmore is one of only two surviving art deco theatres in Sydney and the city’s oldest and longest running live theatre.
 Morrissey would have approved.